 The Sunny Health and Fitness SF-RW5801 is an inexpensive magnetic rower and a good "starter" rowing machine to find out if you enjoy it for exercise.

 Looking for an entry-level rowing machine to find out if you enjoy rowing for exercise?
-I recommend the Sunny Health and Fitness SF-RW5801, which I tested at our Springfield, Missouri, testing center.
+I recommend the Sunny Health and Fitness SF-RW5801, which I evaluated at our Springfield, Missouri, testing center.
 I tested several magnetic rowing machines under $500 in comparison to this Sunny Health & Fitness one, and found this to be the best option for the price.

 This came as no surprise to me, since Sunny Health & Fitness is known for making good budget-friendly fitness equipment.
-(Our team of product testers loves many of their treadmills and elliptical machines.)
+(Our team of product testers has reviewed several Sunny Health and Fitness treadmills and done an in-depth Sunny Health and Fitness Magnetic Elliptical review.)

 This rower, though small, is pretty mighty.
 It features 16 levels of magnetic resistance, and at the higher end, I felt I could get a decent workout despite having pretty good rowing endurance and stamina.
 For someone who’s just starting out, the resistance on the RW-5801 rower is more than enough.